The Stereo Shaper is a multi-purpose stereo shaping tool, it can:

 NOTE: Automation of Delay and/or Phase will create useful phaser effects.

-This control sends a 'difference' signal to a sidechained track.
-That is, the difference between the plugins main outputs and the original input signal (the difference or remainder).
-The control displays (Right-click it) those Mixer tracks that the Fruity Stereo Shaper's own Mixer track is sidechained TO.
+The IN/OUT difference selector sends a 'difference' signal to the selected sidechain Mixer track.
+That is, the difference between the INPUT to Stereo Shaper and the OUTPUT from Stereo Shaper (Input - Output = Difference).
+The control displays (Right-click it) Mixer tracks that the Fruity Stereo Shaper's own Mixer track is sidechained TO.
+You can choose only one track to send the difference signal to.

 2. Select a sidechain track - Right-click the 'In / Out Difference' control to see the Mixer tracks that the Stereo Shaper's own Mixer track is routed to.
 Make sure the destination track is set as a Sidechain (in other words, the send volume is at 0).